 On February 17, 2011, MOC promulgated the new Provisional Measures on Administration of Internet Culture, or the Internet Culture Measures, which became effective as of April 1, 2011, and the Notice on Issues Relating to Implementing the Newly Amended Provisional Measures on Administration of Internet Culture on Mar 18, 2011.
-MOC also abolished the Provisional Measures on Administration of Internet Culture promulgated on May 10, 2003 and amended on July 1, 2004 as well as the Notice on Issues Relating to Implementing the Provisional Measures on Administration of Internet Culture Internet Culture Internet Culture Measures apply to entities that engage in activities related to "online cultural products."
-"Online cultural products" are classified as cultural products produced, disseminated and circulated via internet which mainly include: (i) online cultural produces particularly produced for the internet, such as online music entertainment, network games, network performance programs, online performing arts, online artworks and online animation features and cartoons; and (ii) online cultural products converted from music entertainment, games, performance programs, artworks and animation features and cartoons, and disseminated via the internet.
+MOC also abolished the Provisional Measures on Administration of Internet Culture promulgated on May 10, 2003 and amended on July 1, 2004 as well as the Notice on Issues Relating to Implementing the Provisional Measures on Administration of Internet Culture promulgated on May 10, 2003 and amended on July 1, 2004 as well as the Notice on Issues Relating to Implementing the Provisional Measures on Administration of Internet Culture Issues on Internet Culture Issues and activities related to "online cultural products" are classified as cultural products produced, disseminated and circulated via internet which mainly include: (i) online cultural products particularly produced for the internet, such as online music entertainment, network games, network performance programs, online performing arts, online artworks and online animation features and cartoons; and (ii) online cultural products converted from music entertainment, games, performance programs, and animation features and cartoons, and disseminated via the internet.
 Pursuant to these measures, entities are required to obtain relevant Online Culture Operating Permits from the applicable provincial level culture administrative authority if they intend to commercially engage in any of the following types of activities:

-- · production, duplication, importation, distribution or broadcasting of online cultural products; - publication of online cultural products on the internet or transmission thereof via information networks such as the internet and the mobile networks to computers, fixed-line or mobile phones, television sets or gaming consoles for the purpose of browsing, reviewing, using or downloading such products by online users; or - exhibitions or contests related to online cultural products.
+- production, duplication, importation, distribution or broadcasting of online cultural products; - publication of online cultural products on the internet or transmission thereof via information networks such as the internet and the mobile networks to computers, fixed-line or mobile phones, television sets or gaming consoles for the purpose of browsing, reviewing, using or downloading such products by online users; or - exhibitions or contests related to online cultural products.

-To comply with these then- and currently effective laws and regulations, Shenzhen Xunlei holds an Online Culture Operating Permit which was updated in September 2013 with an effective period from March 15, 2013 to March 15, 2016 for the operating of online games (including issuance of virtual currency), music entertainment products and animation and comic and Xunlei Games obtained an Online Culture Operating Permit in July 2013 with an effective period from July 30, 2016 for the operating of online games (including issuance of virtual currency).
+To comply with these then- and currently effective laws and regulations, Shenzhen Xunlei holds an Online Culture Operating Permit which was updated in September 2013 with an effective period from March 15, 2013 to March 15, 2016 for the operating of online games (including issuance of virtual currency), music entertainment products and animation and comic and Xunlei Games obtained an Online Culture Operating Permit in July 2013 with an effective period from July 30, 2013 to July 30, 2016 for the operating of online games (including issuance of virtual currency).